Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content lists of the current directory
+A script that changes the working directory to the user’s home directory.